feathery-org/slate/source/index.html.md

 name | String                          | The human-readable name of the workspace, e.g. "Company 1"
-logo | URL                             | A URL to the logo to display in this workspace brand_color | String                          | The six-digit hex color code that corresponds to the primary color of this workspace accounts | {email: string; role: string}[] | A list of accounts in this workspace
+logo | URL                             | A URL to the logo to display in this workspace brand_color | String                          | The six-digit hex color code that corresponds to the primary color of this workspace brand_name | String | The name of the white label brand accounts | {email: string; role: string}[] | A list of accounts in this workspace

 ## Create a Workspace